Ys: Development of the legend

 While legends and literature about Gradlon are much older, the story of Ys appears to have developed between the end of the fifteenth century and the seventeenth century.
 An early mention of Ys appears in Pierre Le Baud's Cronicques et ystoires des Bretons (1480) in which Gradlon is the king of the city, but Dahut is not mentioned.
-Bernard d'Argentre's La histoire de Bretagne and mystery plays on the life of St. Winwaloe, in the sixteenth century, also provide early references to the city.
+Bertrand d'Argentré's La histoire de Bretagne and mystery plays on the life of St. Winwaloe, in the sixteenth century, also provide early references to the city.

 Albert Le Grand's Vie des Saincts de la Bretagne Armorique, third edition published in 1680, contains all the basic elements of the later story including the first known mention of Dahut.

 In a version published in 1707, Ys is further punished after its fall beneath the waves.
 In this story, Saint Martin is told by that, in order to perpetuate Ys' punishment, God allows the church bells to still be heard at the bottom of the ocean, and a storm is located above Ys' former location at all times.
 Additionally, in the place where Ys was located, there is an island upon which is placed an obelisk that blocks the entrance to the chasm where the waters of Lake Grand-Lieu came from, and the chasm is a prison for a giant whose roars can still be heard.